aykanfonseca/SOC-Parser/README.md

 5. Install bs4 via pip.
 6. Install cachecontrol via pip.

+# TIPS
+1. You can delete an entire firebase project and start from scratch.

 # Improvements to do
-1. Update program efficiency in line with https://wiki.python.org/moin/PythonSpeed/PerformanceTips.
-For example, stop repeated function calls in loops.
-2. Load data into database for retrieval.
-3. Account for multiple teachers, sections, emails, and more.
+1. Account for multiple teachers, sections, emails, and more.
-4. Fine-tune data to create a class object with metrics for a particular class.
-I.e: How many discussions are available, enrollment figures, policies on waitlists, and more.